JPauldo/gen-my-readme/sample/README.md

-# My Resume Builder
+# Sample README

 ![Apache%20License%202.0 Badge](https://img.shields.io/badge/License-Apache%20License%202.0-blueviolet)

 ## Description

-It will build you a resume.
+This is an example of a generated README.

 ## Table of Contents